sparkflows/sparkflows-docs/docs/operations/migrating-h2-db-to-mysql.rst

-Migrating from H2 Database to MySQL
+Migrate from H2 Database to MySQL
 =============================

 Fire Insights comes with an embedded H2 database.